 Warwick is a somewhat small village located in the state of New York.
 With a population of 6,823 people and four constituent neighborhoods, Warwick is the 252nd largest community in New York.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Warwick is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some villages, Warwick isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Warwick are a mix of both white- and blue-collar jobs.
 Overall, Warwick is a village of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Warwick who work in sales jobs (19.04%), office and administrative support (10.67%), and management occupations (9.62%).

 The education level of Warwick citizens is very high relative to the national average among all cities (21.84%): 36.76% of adults in Warwick have a bachelor's degree or even advanced degree.